Neri Oxman: Career

-Early works

-Much of Oxman's early work focused on 3D printing related to human uses, including projects like Carpal Skin, which used the profile of pain for a person with carpal tunnel syndrome to ease their discomfort.
-She also produced Monocoque (2007), a demonstration of how a printed structure could support its weight via its exterior skin rather than interior supports.
-This required a printer that could simultaneously print multiple materials with different structural properties, a process she named 'variable property rapid prototyping'.
+Oxman serves on the Executive Advisory Board of the WORLD.MINDS Foundation, where she contributes to interdisciplinary conversations at the nexus of design, science, and society.

 Mediated Matter

-Started in 2010, Oxman's research and design lab at MIT, the Mediated Matter group, used computational design, digital fabrication, 3D printing, materials science and synthetic biology to work with both small and large structures.
+Oxman's Mediated Matter research group uses computational design, digital fabrication, 3D printing, materials science and synthetic biology for large and small structures.
 The group developed its own methods and printing platforms, and worked with a range of 3D production systems.
 Projects have ranged in scale from enclosures and large furniture, to artwork and clothes, to biocomposites, artificial valves, and DNA assembly.
 Production methods include taking images of a biological or natural sample, developing algorithms to produce similar structures, and developing new manufacturing processes to realize the results.